MythBusters is a 2017 Science Channel series that is a relaunch of the Discovery Channel series of the same name that ran from 2003 to 2016.

 After the original series ended, MythBusters: the Search, a reality competition, was launched.
 15 hopefuls were put through a series of build tests to demonstrate their skills, with the two finalists getting the chance to become MythBusters in their own right.
 The winners of this series were Brian Louden, a biologist and paramedic, and Jon Lung, a product and graphic designer, who now get to continue the tradition of scientifically testing myths, urban legends, and tropes.

 This show is largely the same as the better-remembered format of the original, with Brian and Jon introducing a myth at the beginning of each segment and examining if it is plausible under real-world conditions before going onto trying to recreate the myth on a larger scale to try and get as dramatic a result as possible.
 Throughout their experiments and adventures, Brian and Jon are accompanied by Bo the MythDog and have their every step narrated by a returning Robert Lee.

 As of yet, this incarnation of the show has only aired one season in Winter 2017-2018, and two of those episodes remain unaired in the US.
-The next year instead launched a different spinoff, Myth Busters Jr, with Adam returning from the original series to host.
+The next year instead launched a different spinoff, Myth Busters Jr., with Adam Savage returning from the original series to host.

 This series provides examples of:

 - Arrows on Fire: Used to test if one could set a car's gas tank on fire.
 It proved incredibly difficult to do and didn't ignite the gas tank like one might expect, but it did set the car on fire.